- Chroniques Bleues is an excellent French site, with plenty more info on their kits

 When they had met in Paris in October 2016, Bulgaria switched from red socks to green, and the expectation for the return game in Sofia would have been that France would use their navy away socks.

 Instead, they wore the white set which had been used in Euro 2016 against Switzerland, giving a Chelseaesque look.

-An early Blaise Matuidi goal gave France a 1-0 win but, despite the 100 percent record, blue-blue-white remains a unique French look, for now – not that they haven’t used alternative combinations.
+An early Blaise Matuidi goal gave France a 1-0 win but, despite the 100 percent record, blue-blue-white hasn’t been seen since – not that they haven’t used alternative combinations.

 Another new kit combination for France tonight against Belgium, making it six from six pic.twitter.com/jhnJelmGJR

 — Museum of Jerseys (@museumofjerseys) July 10, 2018